ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 It is a **Ruby codebase** that can be

 * **configured** (and potentially **extended**),
-* then be **deployed** on a cloud platform like Heroku where it is always on and listening,
+* then **deployed** on a cloud platform like Heroku where it is always on and listening,
 * and hooked into **GitHub issues or pull requests** via, well, **webhooks**. 🪝

 Every time a new issue is opened, every time an issue comment is created, its contents are sent to the deployed app.